West seeks new Iran sanctions over nuclear report

 IRAN ATTACKS AGENCY

 Iran has repeatedly insisted it wants nuclear energy only for electricity.
-On Wednesday it vowed no retreat from program following the U.N. watchdog report, which used Western intelligence information that Tehran calls forgeries.
+On Wednesday it vowed no retreat from programme following the U.N. watchdog report, which used Western intelligence information that Tehran calls forgeries.

 "You should know that this nation will not pull back even a needle's width from the path it is on," President Mahmoud Ahmadinejad said in a speech carried live on state TV.